Gamers who wear headsets and glasses at the same time have their task cut out trying to find a combo that works.

 That sums up our list to find the best gaming headsets for glasses wearers.
 We hope that you enjoyed the read.

 To give you a refresher, our best all-round pick is the HyperX Cloud 2.
 The Razer Kraken 7.1 V2 is not too far behind either when it comes to comfort.

 If you nurture secret dreams to be an audiophile, you’ll love the Sony MDR-1A.

 The SteelSeries Arctis 7 is our wireless pick whereas hardcore gamers will love the flash and the sound quality of the Astro A50.

 What is your choice?
 Do let us know.

-Looking for a headset for someone younger?
-Check out the best gaming headset for kids.
+Looking for a headset for someone younger or with a smaller head?
+Check out the best gaming headset for small heads.